CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 1.md

 - [Exploring Microsoft Copilot Lab](#exploring-microsoft-copilot-lab)
 - [Try Out Your Organizational Use Cases with M365 Copilot Capabilities](#try-out-your-organizational-use-cases-with-m365-copilot-capabilities)

+## Scenario

+**Contoso Ltd.**, a leading IT Consultancy firm, is always in search of ways to improve its efficiency and productivity.
+To achieve this, they've decided to incorporate **Microsoft Copilot for Microsoft 365** into their operations.
+With its extensive range of features and the ability to streamline tasks, automate workflows, and enhance collaboration, Contoso is confident that Copilot will be a game-changer.

+As part of the lab, you've been given access to Contoso's Microsoft 365 environment to test and demonstrate the capabilities of **Microsoft 365 Copilot**.
+You have the access to Contoso's data present in various SharePoint sites, namely Human Resource, Marketing and Finance, which you will utilize in future in the lab.
+You also have been provided the access to Teams environment as an employee of the **Contoso Ltd.** By the end of this lab, you'll have a thorough understanding of how **Microsoft 365 Copilot** can transform an organization's productivity and efficiency, just as it's doing for **Contoso Ltd**.

 ## The AI-Employee Collaboration Advantage